eralpship/web-dev-workshop/docs/tables.md

      ...[...countryCode.toUpperCase()].map(
 ```

-Similar to how we defined `CommonDataTable.Skeleton` we can define an implementation of the common skeleton for `ServiceAreaList`, as `ServiceAreaList.Skeleton`
+Similar to how we defined `CommonDataTable.Skeleton` we can define an implementation of the common skeleton for `ServiceAreaList`, as `ServiceAreaList.Skeleton`.

-Then finally we can use `<ServiceAreaList.Skeleton />` in `HypePage` as Suspense fallback.

-And we can also move "Service Areas" title out of the suspense so it is rendered even when query is loading.
+Finally, we can use `<ServiceAreaList.Skeleton />` in `HypePage` as Suspense fallback and move "Service Areas" title out of the suspense so it is rendered even when the query is loading:

 **src/pages/HypePage.tsx**